DavidJRichey/UO_Geography_4-581/labs/lab_3.md

 ### Part 1 - Map Instructions

 Reminder: Save often! it is a good idea to save frequently.
-You may even want to Save As and give sequential filelenames so that you could revert to a previous version if you make a mistake that you cannot undo or if the ArcMap document gets corrupted.
+You may even want to Save As and give sequential filele names so that you could revert to a previous version if you make a mistake that you cannot undo or if the ArcMap document gets corrupted.

 #### 1.1 - Vector Data

 Unlike in previous labs, you will not need to download the vector data for this part.
-Instead, you will connect to the UO Library's server to acess the data directly.
+Instead, you will connect to the UO Library server to access the data directly.

 ##### Create a new Lab3 folder and ArcMap document.